-Academic Advising is an area of strength and great importance within the David B. Falk College of Sport and Human Dynamics, as well as the University.
-All David B. Falk College of Sport and Human Dynamics students are assigned an academic advisor and must be advised before they are permitted to register.
+Academic Advising is an area of strength and great importance within the Falk College of Sport and Human Dynamics, as well as the University.
+All Falk College students are assigned an academic advisor and must be advised before they are permitted to register.

 Advisors can be faculty involved in students’ major and area of interest.
 Other advisors are professional advisors who also help students learn about their academic and personal fit on campus and in the world.
 The advising role encompasses discussions of goals, career, study abroad, internships, personal issues, and overall student satisfaction in the College and University.